 by Some Who Got Burned

 It is easy to find testimonials that make Waldorf schools sound good.
-But it is also easy to find testimonials that make Waldorf schools sound bad.
-The latter should at least give us pause.
-Why do so many people have bad or even terrible Waldorf experiences?
+But it is also easy to find first-person reports that make Waldorf schools sound bad.
+The latter should at least raise some questions for us — especially if we find Waldorf schools tantalizing.
+Are these negative accounts plausible?
+Are they warning signals that we should heed, or can we safely ignore them?
+Why do so many people report bad or even terrible Waldorf experiences?

 But I'm giving the plot away.

 Waldorf critics find much that is interesting and important in the following narratives.
-Defenders of Waldorf schools tend to dismiss such narratives as irrelevancies — malicious and mean-spirited, or misinformed, or innocent remarks misconstrued by malicious and mean-spirited outsiders.
+Defenders of Waldorf schools tend to dismiss such narratives as irrelevancies — malicious and mean-spirited, or misinformed, or plain stupid.

 The variation in type styles below means little;